Sussex Spaniel Health Issues & Care Guide

 Life Stage Health Guide

-Understanding your Sussex Spaniel's life stages helps you provide appropriate care:
+Understanding your Sussex Spaniel's life stages helps you provide appropriate care (lifespan 13–15 years):

 Insurance Recommendation

-Given the Sussex Spaniel's predisposition to conditions like Progressive Retinal Atrophy and Ear Infections, pet insurance is a worthwhile investment.
-Plans for Sussex Spaniels typically cost $58–$68 per month and can save thousands in unexpected veterinary bills.
+Given the Sussex Spaniel's predisposition to conditions like Intervertebral Disc Disease and Hip Dysplasia, pet insurance is a worthwhile investment.
+Plans typically cost $38–$86 per month and can save thousands in unexpected veterinary bills.
 Compare plans from multiple providers and enroll early, before any pre-existing conditions develop.